Rachel-png-coder/alu-shell/README.md

-This repository has basic scripts that we can use in the shell
+This script switches the current user to the user betty.